dora-metrics/pelorus/docs/Configuration.md

 oc apply -f charts/pelorus/configmaps/
 ```

-Example ConfigMap for the `deploytime-exporter` with the unique name `deploytime-config`:
+This is an example ConfigMap for the `deploytime-exporter` with the unique name `deploytime-config`:
 ```
 apiVersion: v1
 kind: ConfigMap